 The Office of Internal Auditing’s mission is to support University management and the Board of Trustees in the effective discharge of their duties and responsibilities, and to attain the University's goals and objectives.

-Internal Auditing is an independent, objective assurance and consulting activity designed to add value and to improve the University’s operations.
+Internal auditing is an independent, objective assurance and consulting activity designed to add value and improve the University’s operations.
 It helps the University accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.

 The Executive and Audit Committee was formed to assist the Board of Trustees in its oversight function.
-The Director of Internal Auditing reports functionally to the Executive and Audit Committee of the Board of Trustees and administratively to the Chief Financial Officer.
-This reporting relationship allows the Director to provide directly to the Executive and Audit Committee information regarding the strengths and risks of University processes and controls.
+The Director of Internal Auditing reports functionally to the Executive and Audit Committee of the Board of Trustees and administratively to the Vice President for Finance and Operations.
+This reporting relationship allows the Director to provide information directly to the Executive and Audit Committee regarding the strengths and risks of University processes and controls.

-To accomplish its mission, the Office of Internal Auditing strives to:
+The Office of Internal Auditing has the responsibility to:

 Internal Auditing will maintain a quality assurance and improvement program that covers all aspects of the internal audit activity.
 The program will include an evaluation of Internal Auditing’s conformance with the Definition of Internal Auditing and the Standards and an evaluation of whether internal auditors apply the Code of Ethics.
 The program also assesses the efficiency and effectiveness of the internal audit activity and identifies opportunities for improvement.

 The Audit Director will communicate to senior management and the Board on the internal audit activity’s quality assurance and improvement program, including results of ongoing internal assessments and external assessments conducted at least every five years.

 Approved by the Clemson University Board of Trustees February 6, 2015